markovka17/dla/project_avss/README.md

 To ensure fair evaluation, use Google Colab as the testing server for the verification of your demo.
 If your demo code works in a fresh Colab session, then there should not be any problems.
 If it doesn't work in Colab, we will penalize it.

 > [!IMPORTANT]
 > This time, the secret dataset uses Yandex Disk.
 Make sure you can support downloading from Yandex, e.g. using [Yadisk tool](https://github.com/Yegorov/yadisk).
+The dataset is compressed (`.zip` format)

 ### Report